davidbmorse/SEEP/README.md

 ### Data
 Mapped single-cell RNA-seq data as counts matrices to be read into provided code
 ### Code
 R-scripts used to filter and analyze single-cell RNA-seq data.
-Organized by tissue analyzed and helper functions.
+Organized by tissue analyzed and helper functions
 ### Figures
 R-code used to generate key figures from the SEEP project
 ### Docs